 3. Prevent Hair Fall

 Tea tree oil helps to unclog the hair follicles and provides nourishment to the roots, thus preventing hair fall.
 Tea tree oil also controls excess oil production which inhibits the growth of hair.
 Mix a few drops of tea tree oil to a carrier oil like coconut oil and use.
 Gently massage this on your scalp and root to prevent hairfall and dandruff.
 Leave for half an hour and wash off.
-Check out these natural tips and remedies to battle hair fall.

 4. Treat Dandruff